gcalderone/SortMerge.jl/README.md

 ```
 where the purpose of the last line is just to perform a simple check on the matched pairs.

-Unless the `quiet=true` keyword is used, the `sortmerge` function reports a few details of the matching process.
+The default `show(j)` method reports a few details of the matching process.
 E.g., for the previous example:
 ```
 Input 1:       632368 /      1000000  ( 63.24%)  -  max mult.
 10
 Input 2:       632449 /      1000000  ( 63.24%)  -  max mult.
 8